 9) 2016 Mazda CX-9

-The 2016 Mazda CX-9 doesn't have the overall performance flair exhibited by the Ford Explorer Sport - but it does feature a sublimely-tuned chassis that makes it a pleasure to drive.
+The 2016 Mazda CX-9 features a sublimely-tuned chassis that makes it a pleasure to drive.
 The Mazda CX-9 is certainly practical, with room for up to seven passengers.
-However, it's when the road gets twisty that the mid-size SUV truly sparkles.
-The Mazda's handling is reminiscent of a vehicle half its size, and there's plenty of motivation to had from its 273-horsepower, 3.7-liter V-6 to keep things interesting on straighter bits, too.
+However, it's when the road gets twisty that the midsize SUV truly sparkles.
+The Mazda's handling is reminiscent of a vehicle half its size, and there's plenty of motivation to had from its 273-horsepower, 3.7-liter V6 to keep things interesting on straighter bits, too.
 Adding optional all-wheel drive to the mix improves year-round capability and safety.

-The 2016 Infiniti QX70 is an SUV in name, but a sports sedan in attitude.
+The 2017 Infiniti QX70 Limited is an SUV in name, but a sports sedan in attitude.
 Yes, its passenger compartment is a little cramped, and no, it doesn't provide the same amount of cargo space as some of its more task-focused rivals, but the Infiniti QX70 marries the attitude of the Nissan 370Z platform on which it is based with the exciting “bionic cheetah” styling that instantly identify as something different.
-Available in rear-wheel drive or all-wheel drive, every 2016 QX70 comes powered by a 3.7-liter V-6 engine that produces 325 horsepower and is paired to a seven-speed automatic transmission.
+Available in rear-wheel drive or all-wheel drive, every 2017 QX70 Limited comes powered by a 3.7-liter V6 engine that produces 325 horsepower and is paired to a 7-speed automatic transmission.